 The selection actually made sense, as more and more people are choosing to ingest their cannabis via increasingly popular vape pens — portable, pen-like vaporizers that are discreet and ubiquitous.

-Cannabist critics have been reviewing the best (and worst) options for vape pens on the market all year long, and we’ll continue to review the technology throughout 2015 as well.
-Here are reviews of 12 vape pens we put to the test in 2014, as ranked by their popularity on the site:
+Cannabist critics have been reviewing the best vape pens and worst options on the market all year long, and we’ll continue to review the technology throughout 2015 as well.
+Here are reviews of 12 vaporizer pens we put to the test in 2014, as ranked by their popularity on the site: